Bi+ Info: What it Means to Be a B(ee)

-The BRC uses “bisexual” and “bi+” as umbrella terms for people who recognize and honor their potential for sexual and emotional attraction to more than one gender (bisexual, pansexual, omnisexual, ﬂuid, queer, asexual, and other free identifers).
-We celebrate and affrm the diversity of identity and expression regardless of labels.
+The BRC uses “bisexual” and “bi+” as umbrella terms for people who recognize and honor their potential for sexual and emotional attraction to more than one gender (bisexual, pansexual, omnisexual, ﬂuid, queer, asexual, and other free identifiers).
+We celebrate and affirm the diversity of identity and expression regardless of labels.

 It’s a common misconception that people who identify as bisexual are only interested in the binary genders of male and female.
 While it’s true that this may have been the origin of the word, we prefer the broader and simpler definition of “attraction to more than one gender.”
 Read more about the way we define bisexuality here, as well as how others talk about their own bi+ identities.

 Bi+ people are less likely to be out than their gay counterparts, and at a higher risk for mental health struggles and intimate partner violence.